CVE-2026-12517: CWE-918 Server-Side Request Forgery (SSRF) in Fediverse Embeds

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict access to internal network resources from the web server and monitor for unusual outbound requests.
-Avoid exposing the nonce publicly if possible.
+Until an official fix is available, restrict access to internal network resources from the web server hosting the plugin if possible, and monitor for unusual outbound requests.
+Avoid exposing the nonce publicly if feasible.
+No official patch or temporary fix has been documented in the provided data.

 Technical Details